zukunft/zukunft.com/docs/llm/json_structure.md

 }
 ```

+An optional `"name"` is the name that a user has given to the phrase group of the value.
+It is
+exported only if a user has set one and never repeats the name generated from the `words`.

 ### Qualify a value as specifically as the data allows — build from single words

 A value's `words` array is the phrase group the number belongs to. **Always